 - Safety: Is it safe?
 Toxic?
 Would I let my own son use it?

 - Why: Is it useful?
 A necessity?
-Or is the product just something I want (um, lip gloss) or is it just supposed to be fun?
+Or is the product just something I want (like lip gloss) or is it just supposed to be fun?

 - Packaging: Is it necessary, excessive, recyclable, reusable?
 Does it carry a recycling reminder?

-- Price: Is it affordable for the average consumer?
+- Price: Is it affordable for the average family?
 Is it worth the price?

 - Availability: Can I easily find the product locally or online?